danbz/aesthetic-programming/source/5-AutoGenerator/Readme.md

 *Figure 5.2: This image is the software version of the work Wall drawing #289 (1976) by Sol LeWitt, and is further coded by Chuck Grimmett[^289]*

-LeWitt's work lends itself well to computation, and this was taken up by Casy Reas using Processing to render LeWitt's wall drawings from their instructions and thus to explore the parallels of interpretation and process in each case.[^Reas] In his accompanying text Reas makes an important distinction in that LeWitt's programs are to be executed and interpreted by people rather than machines.
-Yet it is the close connection and overlaps that interests him — also underlying the development of the Processing as a "software sketchbook" — wanting programming to be as immediate and fluid as the practice of drawing.
+"The idea becomes a machine that makes the art," as LeWitt explains.[^LeWitt] Using the programming language Processing[^processing], this is taken as an invitation by Casey Reas to render LeWitt's wall drawings on the basis of their instructions, thereby exploring the parallels of interpretation and process for each of them.[^Reas] In his accompanying text, Reas makes the important distinction that LeWitt's programs are to be carried out by people rather than machines.
+Yet it is the close connection and overlap that interests him, and underlies the development of Processing as a "software sketchbook" as Reas wanted programming to be as immediate and fluid as drawing.

 This is not without precedence.
-Algorithmic drawing has been explored by artist Joan Truckenbrod, as for example in her series of *Coded Algorithmic Drawings* of the 1970s and 80s.[^joan0] *Entropic Tangle* (see Figure 5.3) was coded with the programming language Fortran in 1975, using the mainframe computer with a keypunch machine and magnetic storage media as part of the production.
-The work presents a number of polygons of variations in size and in rotated angles, simulating invisible natural forces with the creation of continuity and fluctuations by using variables, mathematical modulation and code.
-Simulating real world systems is a common approach for generative art, but Truckenbrod is interested in how 'natural' forces get re-interpreted by ideas, symbols and numbers that demonstrate the nature of ambiguity and spontaneity.[^joan1] Recursive fractal trees[^tree] and flocking behaviors[^flock] are examples that demonstrate these emergent qualities based on the self-organization of computation and autonomus agents that evolve over time.
+Algorithmic drawing has been explored by artists including Joan Truckenbrod, for example in her series *Coded Algorithmic Drawings* that dates back to the 1970s and 80s.[^joan0] *Entropic Tangle* (see Figure 5.3) was coded in the Fortran programming language in 1975, using a mainframe computer with keypunch machine, and magnetic storage media.
+The work presents a number of polygons that vary in size, and angles of rotation that simulate invisible natural forces and incorporate continuity as well as fluctuations by using variables and mathematical modulation.
+Truckenbrod is interested in how 'natural' forces get re-interpreted by symbols and numbers that further demonstrate the nature of ambiguity and spontaneity in systems.[^joan1] Recursive fractal trees[^tree] and flocking behaviors[^flock] are examples that demonstrate entropic qualities (lack of order or predictability) based on the self-organization of computation and autonomous agents that evolve over time.

 ![drawing3](ch5_8.jpg)

 *Figure 5.3: Joan Truckenbrod, Entropic Tangle, 1975.
 Image courtesy of the artist.*

-This kind of approach is important not only because of offering a different way to draw and author works by machines based on mathematical logic, but also to provide a sense of machinic creativity that — as in the previous chapter — questions the centrality of human (and more often than not, masculinist) agency.
-In this chapter we aim to explore more complex combinations that combine humans and machines, or nonhumans, which would include animals, considering our upcoming example is an ant (and also if we were to make reference to inter-species relations[^haraway]).
+This kind of approach is important, not only because it offers a different way of drawing and authoring works by machines based on mathematical logic, but also to provide a sense of machine creativity that — as in the previous chapter — questions the centrality of human (more often than not, masculinist) agency.
+In this chapter we aim to explore more complex combinations or inter-species relations[^haraway] between humans and machines, nonhumans or animals, and our next example is an ant.

-If we were to draw an ellipse in white color at the x and y coordinate 100 and 120, there is a direct correspondance to the instruction.
-The outcome is predictable as the instruction is followed to the rule, but this need not be the[^drawings] case as certain kinds of instructions or combinations of instructions can generate unruly results.
-As this is described in the book *10 PRINT CHR$(205.5+RND(1)); : GOTO 10*, the 10 Print program utilizes randomness to generate unpredictable processes and outcomes as perceived by human.
-This *generative* capacity throws into question the extent of control and autonomy over the creative process, made clear in the following definition of generative art:[^galanter]
+If we were to draw an ellipse in white color at the x and y coordinate 100 and 120, the outcome of the instruction is predictable.
+But this need not be the[^drawings] case as certain kinds of instructions or combinations of instructions can generate unruly results.
+As described in the book *10 PRINT CHR$(205.5+RND(1)); : GOTO 10*, the 10 Print program utilizes randomness to generate unpredictable processes and outcomes that seem random to humans.
+This *generative* capacity questions the extent of control over the creative process, as the following definition of generative art reveals:[^galanter]
-> Generative art refers to any art practice where artists use a system, such as a set of natural languages, rules, a computer program, a machine, or other procedural invention, which is set into motion with some degree of autonomy contributing to or resulting in a completed work of art.
+> Generative art refers to any art practice where [sic] artists use a system, such as a set of natural languages, rules, a computer program, a machine, or other procedural invention, which is set into motion with some degree of autonomy contributing to or resulting in a completed work of art.

 As we can see this definition does not limit itself to the use of computers and this is important to bear in mind as we proceed to focus on our sample code.
-In the following two examples we explore rule-based programs that unfold some of these issues of auto-generation, but as with previous ones we are interested in the wider implications that include hidden labour, and other standpoints.
+The following two examples explore rule-based programs that address some of these issues of auto-generation, but as with previous examples we are interested in the wider implications that include hidden labor, and other issues concerning autonomy.

 ## start()

-The first program is called *10 PRINT* based on one line of program code `10 PRINT CHR$(205.5+RND(1));: GOTO 10`, written in the BASIC programming language and executed on a Commodore 64 home computer.
-It generates an endless pattern on the screen.
-It is printed in the 1982 *Commodore 64 User's Guide* and later published on the web.
-This line of code has become an important example in the field of software studies to demonstrate the history and culture of creative computing.[^10print] *10 PRINT* in p5.js below is used to help us become familiar with rules and its creative potential to demonstrate some degree of autonomy within a system.
+The first program is called *10 PRINT* referring to one line of program code `10 PRINT CHR$(205.5+RND(1));: GOTO 10`, written in the BASIC programming language and executed on a Commodore 64 (a popular home computer during the 1980s).
+The program generates an endless pattern on the screen.
+The line of code was printed in the 1982 *Commodore 64 User's Guide* and was later published online, and has become an important example in the field of software studies to demonstrate the history and culture of creative computing.[^10print] *10 PRINT* in p5.js below is used to help familiarize us with the rules and its creative potential as it demonstrates some degree of autonomy within a system.

-The second program is entitled *Langton's Ant* (1986), a two-dimensional universal Turing machine invented in 1986 by the computer scentist Christopher Langton who is considered to be one of the founders of field of artificial life.[^Langton] The core difference with *10 PRINT* is the way that complex emergent behavior is generated with only a simple set of rules.
+The second program is entitled *Langton's Ant* (1986).
+It is a two-dimensional universal Turing machine invented in 1986 by the computer scentist Christopher Langton who is considered to be one of the founders of the artificial life field.[^Langton] The core difference with *10 PRINT* is the way in which is generates complex emergent behavior using only a simple set of rules.

 ## Exercise in class (10 PRINT)